 In 2001, Holland won the J. Anthony Lukas Work-in-Progress Award, bestowed jointly by Harvard University's Nieman Center and the Columbia University School of Journalism, for a forthcoming narrative history of the Warren Commission, to be published by Alfred A. Knopf.
 That same year he won an award for an article in Studies in Intelligence from the Central Intelligence Agency, the first writer working outside the US government to be so recognized.

-Holland's books include Blind Over Cuba: The Photo Gap and the Missile Crisis, co-authored with David Barrett (Texas A&M University Press, 2012); Leak: Why Mark Felt Became Deep Throat (University Press of Kansas, 2012); The Kennedy Assassination Tapes: The White House Conversations of Lyndon B. Johnson regarding the Assassination, the Warren Commission, and the Aftermath (Knopf, 2004); The CEO Goes to Washington: Negotiating the Halls of Power (Whittle Direct Books, 1994); and When the Machine Stopped: A Cautionary Tale from Industrial America (Harvard Business School Press, 1989).
+Holland's books include Blind Over Cuba: The Photo Gap and the Missile Crisis, co-authored with David Barrett (Texas A&M University Press, 2012); Leak: Why Mark Felt Became Deep Throat (University Press of Kansas, 2012); The Kennedy Assassination Tapes: The White House Conversations of Lyndon B. Johnson regarding the Assassination, the Warren Commission, and the Aftermath (Alfred A. Knopf, 2004); The CEO Goes to Washington: Negotiating the Halls of Power (Whittle Direct Books, 1994); and When the Machine Stopped: A Cautionary Tale from Industrial America (Harvard Business School Press, 1989).

 For the most current information on Holland's upcoming appearances or talks, visit http://www.maxholland.info.

 Site Notes & Policies

-Currently, a new article is published by the 11th day of every month, and when the occasion warrants an "extra" is posted.
+New articles are published on the 11th day of the month, and when the occasion warrants an "extra" is posted.
 The site also hosts the editor's articles published elsewhere.